sumanth-dhanya/sumanth-dhanya/README.md

 ### Hi there 👋

+I'm Sumanth, a Senior Supply Chain Network Design Engineer based in Bangalore.
+I have developped a passion for using Data Science and Python programming to optimize Supply Chain Operations, Computer Vision, web-scrapping, ML-Deployment and monitoring

+🔭 I’m currently working on VRP

 <!--
 **slackroo/slackroo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.